nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/BASH_ALIASES.md

 ### Aliases

 Aliases are useful for accelerating your development workflow.
-You define aliases in your `.zshrc` file with the `alias` keyword.
+You define aliases in your shell's initialization file (`.bashrc` or `.zshrc`) with the `alias` keyword.
 Let's look at an example.

 ```sh
 alias gs="git status"